 Current view of cryptocurrencies in India

-Although the Indian government has expressed its view on cryptocurrencies, which are not seen as a legal tender on the country’s territory, it does not mean that such activities are illegal, as, at the moment, there are no specific regulations addressing this new sector.
+Although the Indian government has expressed its view on cryptocurrencies, which are not seen as legal tender on the country’s territory, it does not mean that such activities are illegal.
+At the moment, there are no specific regulations addressing this new sector.

-At the moment, holding assets such as Bitcoin and other similar virtual currencies are not prohibited in India.
-Still, it is necessary to know that virtual currencies can’t be used as a payment system in India, but the local authorities are highly interested in sustaining blockchain activities
+Holding assets such as Bitcoin and other similar virtual currencies is not prohibited in India.
+Still, it is necessary to know that virtual currencies can’t be used as a payment system in India, but the local authorities are highly interested in sustaining blockchain activities.

 Opening a cryptocurrency business can start with the purchase of a virtual office in India to use as a legal address.